BurntKevin/Conway-s-Game-of-Life-Visualizer/README.md

 # C and MIPS Implementation
 Both programs are performing the same application.
 The programs use a reference board and then you get to select the number of iterations where a terminal output will show every iteration until it is complete.

-# Website Implementation
-There is a grid with 50px by 50px cells filling the page where these cells can be clicked on or by holding mouse 1 over the cells to make the cells alive or dead.
-There is the standard run and stop features so that it is possible to visualize the simulation.
-In addition, it also has a clear board, auto-fill cells with a probability slider, custom speed of iterations and custom size which adjusts the density of cells on the page.